AngelC-linux/GabybotTSJ/README.md

 - complete your own virtual environment and install all libraries.

 ### 2. **Configuration with .env file**
--Create an `.env` file with the following validations:
+    * Create an `.env` file with the following validations:
  - `TOKEN_BOT` = Your bot token (replace`XXXXXXX`)
  - `PATH_PDF` = /home/your/route/pdf/file.pdf
  - `INFORMATION` = https://your-google-presentation-or-rute